naijwu/donut/README.md

 Want to make more friends?
 Eat more donuts?
 Touch grass?
 UBC DONUTS is just the app for you

+UBC donuts makes it easy for you to make new friends through assigned hangouts, or Donut dates, done at a regular interval.
+You'll be matched based on similar interests, age, and other factors that you can decide are relevant.
+Share your donut dates with others as well by posting images for what you did on the date

 ## Tech overview
 ### Frameworks
 - React